pasewalck/insta2events/README.md

 This project implements a combination of existing software to scrape, analyze, and interpret Instagram posts and filter out any events found.

-This project heavily relies on Instaloader, EasyOCR, and Ollama.
+This project heavily relies on Instaloader and Ollama.
 More details can be found in the **Acknowledgments** section.
 We also direct you to our **License, Warranty and Disclaimer** sections at the bottom of this page.

 This project was designed for use in conjunction with the